The Stormlight Archive: Books

-Ten books are planned in the series, broken down into two sets of five books each.
-Sanderson describes the planned story arc of the second set of five books as a "sequel" to the first set, with some appearances of characters from the first set.
-The biggest timeskip in the series will occur between the fifth and sixth book.
+Ten books are planned in the series, which is split into two sets of five books each.
+Sanderson described the planned story arc of the second set of five books as a "sequel" to the first set, with some appearances of characters from the first set.
+The biggest time skip in the series will occur between the fifth and sixth books.

 As of 2020, two novellas have been published.
-The first novella, titled Edgedancer and featuring the character Lift, is set between Words of Radiance and Oathbringer and was originally published in Arcanum Unbounded: The Cosmere Collection in 2016.
+The first novella, Edgedancer, features the character Lift and is set between Words of Radiance and Oathbringer.
+Edgedancer was originally published in Arcanum Unbounded: The Cosmere Collection in 2016.
 A standalone edition of Edgedancer was published on October 17, 2017.
-The second novella, Dawnshard, featuring the characters Rysn and Lopen, was published in November 2020 and takes place in the one-year gap between Oathbringer and Rhythm of War.
+The second novella, Dawnshard, features the characters Rysn and Lopen and was published in November 2020.
+It takes place in the one-year gap between Oathbringer and Rhythm of War.